eD0o/next-js/README.md

 > If necessary, to force a page to be dynamic, use `export const dynamic = 'force-dynamic'`.

+### 2.6.2 - SSG (Static Site Generation)

+Next.js generates a static page (.html) of the page at build time.

+Incremental Static Regeneration (ISR)

+> If the page has dynamic data, Next will render a new version of the page on the server, when the data is revalidated.

 ---

 ## 2.X - Observations